 But that’s my point.
 I can’t believe they asked anyone who puts the priority on sustainability and has had a car culture inoculation.

-Let’s continue, because I think I found a clue.
+Let’s continue, because I think I found another piece of the puzzle.

 And I’m sure that is why this roundabout is there.
 It must have seemed the cool, forward thinking way to go.